 He began his film career as a cameraman for documentaries and commercials.
 From 1972 to 1975, he worked shooting TV commercials for directors such as Tony Scott, Howard Guard, Brian Gibson and many others in the UK, USA and Europe.
 He made the transition to feature films in the mid-80s, quickly acquiring work with directors Tony Scott, Francis Coppola and Richard Donner.
-His work as a cinematographer includes Angels in America, Batman Forever and The Help, among many more.
-He counts two Academy Award nominations and three Emmy nominations among his accolades.
 In 2007 he received a Lifetime Achievement Award at the CamerImage Festival, the world’s preeminent cinematography festival.

 You started off as a still photographer.
 What was the thing/moment that made you want to move over into film and television?

 As an art form and entertainment, I lived for film in the Everyman Cinema, Hampstead from the age of 14 or so, and when I came into contact with real film makers in Shepperton and Pinewood Studios I knew that that was how I wanted to spend my life.

 You were working whilst studying at the RCA.
 How did you balance the two?

 I didn’t balance it all!
 I was learning how to shoot movies (I hoped) at the RCA film school whilst working on assignments in London and Germany and sometimes in Africa.
 I also had a full slate in our Studio on Pimlico Road.
 I didn’t sleep much at all but that’s what you should do when you are in your 20s.
 And 30s and 40s and 50s and 60s...
 I’m slowing down now and enjoying it.

 During your time at the RCA many of your classmates also went on to huge success.
 Do you feel there were more opportunities then?

 It was a special time to be in London, but the opportunities were much greater in the USA and that’s where all of us ended up one way or the other.